|

 One bundle package is a Debian native package, with just a (Debian) tarball, instead of an upstream tarball plus a Debian diff.

-The repository contains a debian/
+The repository contains a debian/ directory for the packaging, and

 one directory per upstream source.
 Merging a new upstream release